 There are a few ways around this.
 You could bring a potted plant.
 Yes, it could still clash with her decor, but she can always find a permanent home and move it later.
 I don't think there's anything wrong with having some flowers delivered the day before the party.
 You don't have to worry about pulling her aside to give her the gift, and she can use it as a centerpiece for the party.
 If she already has a centerpiece, there are plenty of places in a home to put flowers that are still considered 'on display.'

 No food items.

 To be safe, steer away from homemade items, but there's nothing wrong with some store-bought treats such as chocolates or cookies.
-Again, make it obvious it's not for the party by saying something like 'Here's a sweet treat for the two of you when it this week.'
+Again, make it obvious it's not for the party by saying something, like 'Here's a sweet treat for the two of you this week.'

 Hostess gifts are only meant to be hosting items.